 AWARD-WINNING DOCUMENTARY FILMMAKER

-Katharine English is a BAFTA winner and BAFTA Best Factual Director nominee and has received many industry accolades including Royal Television Society, International Emmy and Broadcast awards.
-Over the last 20 years she has developed a reputation for making creative, bold and thought-provoking documentaries.
+Katharine English is a BAFTA winning director and BAFTA Best Factual Director nominee, with a career recognised with Royal Television Society, International Emmy and Broadcast awards.
+Over the past 20 years, she has built a reputation for bold, imaginative and thought-provoking documentaries which engage audiences and explore complex, human stories.

 This intelligent series couldn’t be more timely.